 “With great power, comes great responsibility,” a great man named Uncle Ben Parker once said.
 But Uncle Ben forgot to tell Spider Man that, when it comes to statistics, having greater power also increases the chance of detecting a difference if there really is one.

 Statistically speaking, power equals 1- b, where b is the probability of making a Type II error (failing to reject the null hypothesis when it is false).
 One way that I could have increased the power of this 2-sample t-test would have been to increase the sample size for each sample.
 Unfortunately, I was restricted by how many times it was reported that the groundhog did or did not see his shadow.

 Even with more data and increased statistical power, though, a reliable assessment of Phil's weather forecasting ability may be difficult to achieve.
 For example, let's hope the organizers of the Punxsutawney’s Groundhog Day place their audience in a location that doesn’t bias the results in any way.
-If I crawled out of my hole and saw 15,000 people around me, there is no way I’d stay above ground!
+If I crawled out of my hole and saw thousands of people around me, there is no way I’d stay above ground!